Failure Modes of Maximum Entropy RLHF: Introduction

 Our contributions are threefold.
-First, we provide a theoretical interpretation of SimPO as Maximum Entropy RL with adaptive temperature scaling, situating it within established RL frameworks.
-Second, we present empirical evidence that while Maximum Entropy RL is effective in offline settings (through SimPO), applying it directly in online RLHF can lead to instability and overoptimization, highlighting potential limitations of entropy regularization on its own.
-Third, we offer insight into why SimPO appears to succeed offline despite these challenges, pointing to the role of dataset constraints and target margins in stabilizing optimization.
-Together, these results provide a principled perspective on SimPO while suggesting that reference-free approaches may face important limitations in online training.
-We hope these findings help clarify the relationship between entropy-based methods and preference optimization, and open the door for further work on identifying the regularization mechanisms needed for robust online alignment.
+First, we provide a theoretical interpretation of SimPO as a Maximum Entropy Reinforcement Learning solution, situating it within established RL frameworks.
+Second, we empirically demonstrate that directly applying Maximum Entropy RL in online RLHF settings can lead to instability and overoptimization, highlighting limitations of entropy regularization in isolation.
+Third, we offer insight into why SimPO succeeds offline despite these challenges, emphasizing the role of implicit regularization through data constraints and margin-based objectives.
+Together, these findings clarify the relationship between entropy-based methods and preference optimization, and point to the need for additional regularization mechanisms for robust reference-free alignment in online settings.